by Patricia S. Lemer, MEd, NCC

 This wisdom is being renewed by advertisements showing our favorite stars with milk mustaches telling us that they drink their milk.

-Not only do we insist that our children have their daily allowance, but we as women are using dairy products to strengthen our bones and get our calcium.
+Not only do we insist that our children have their daily allowance, but women are using dairy products to strengthen our bones and get our calcium.

 Because we are obsessed about fat content, we now buy 2% or skim, but it is not the fat that is problematic; it is the additives and the casein, or dairy protein.